Credit Transfer Agreements

 - Once you have registered, you will be sent your initial billing information.

 - In order to be enrolled in the courses you have selected, you must attend check-in for the semester in which you have chosen to start your program: September (for fall enrollment), January (for spring enrollment), or May (for summer enrollment).

 If you have any questions regarding the policies and procedures described above, please contact the Office of Admissions' assistant directors for international students at email@example.com or at 617 747-2222.
 You may also contact the returning student and special groups coordinator at firstname.lastname@example.org or at 617 747-2242 or the assistant director for educational programming in the Office of International Programs at 617 747-2700.

 Policy Regarding Selecting a Major and Private Lessons

 Selecting a major and listing your courses

 Your eligibility for a course will depend on whether you have completed the prerequisites (if any) for that course.
 The courses that Berklee recognizes your having completed are the courses that will be listed on the transfer credit evaluation sent to you.
-If you are interested in a class for which you do not have the prerequisites, you must contact the Returning and Special Student Groups Coordinator in the Office of the Registrar.
+If you are interested in a class for which you do not have the prerequisites, you must contact the returning student and special groups coordinator in the Office of the Registrar.

-The Returning and Special Student Groups Coordinator will act as a liaison between you and the appropriate department chair so that you may request a prerequisite waiver.
+The returning student and special groups coordinator will act as a liaison between you and the appropriate department chair so that you may request a prerequisite waiver.
 Without this special consideration, the course in question may not be available to you.
 The coordinator will guide you through your first registration process.

-If you have not yet decided which major to pursue at Berklee, you can refer to The Bulletin of Berklee College of Music.
-Using this guide and the curriculum charts (i.e. grids) listed for each major, note which courses you will need to take and make your choices accordingly.
-Speak with the assistant director for international students in the Admission's Office to get guidance on selecting a major.
+If you have not yet decided which major to pursue at Berklee, you can refer to the Bulletin of Berklee College of Music.
+Using this guide and the curriculum charts ("grids") listed for each major, note which courses you will need to take and make your choices accordingly.
+Speak with the assistant director for international students in the Office of Admissions to get guidance on selecting a major.